This is the multi-page printable view of this section. Click here to print.

 Node Network Total BytesNode network total bytesbytes

-Node Pods [Failed]Number of failed pods in the nodecnt
+Node Pods [Failed]Number of pods in failed state within the nodecnt

 Node Pods [Pending]Number of pending pods in the nodecnt

-Node Pods [Running]Number of running pods in the nodecnt
+Node Pods [Running]Number of running pods per nodecnt

 Node Pods [Succeeded]Number of succeeded pods in the nodecnt

-Node Pods [Unknown]Number of unknown pods in the nodecnt
+Node Pods [Unknown]Number of unknown‑state pods in the nodecnt

-Pod GPU Memory UsageMemory utilization in the pod%
+Pod GPU Memory UsageMemory utilization within the Pod%

 Workload Pods [Running]-cnt